 Navy is the new black.

 As an alternative to formal black, brides and grooms are opting for dark blue as the neutral shade in their wedding’s color palette.
-Beth says that midnight blue is now the color of choice for formal weddings.
+Beth says that midnight blue is now the color of choice for formal weddings in 2018.
 “Instead of a classic black and white engraved invitation, couple’s are opting for a deep midnight blue letterpressed invitation,” she explains.
 “And we’re seeing a lot of navy blue bridesmaid dresses too.”

 Silver and chrome = the metallics of the moment

 And metallics are here to stay, but instead of gold, brass and rose gold, which have been popular for the past few years, couples are bringing silver and chrome into the mix for 2018 wedding trends.
 “Now that we’re seeing so much of the 1970’s influencing home décor lately, silver and chrome are making a comeback,” shared Melissa McNeely of Events by Melissa McNeely in New York City.

 An unexpected 2018 wedding trend?
 Couples are going back to formal weddings according to several wedding planners.
 “We are anticipating a stronger presence of uber-elegant weddings in 2018,” says Nora Sheils of Bridal Bliss Event Planning in the Pacific Northwest.
 “We are seeing cleaner florals, classic tuxedos, and a hint of sparkle.”
 Beth agrees, adding, “We’re seeing formal with a bit of whimsical, so it’s formal but not stuffy.”

 Hanging flowers are the floral decor of the moment.